Buell Ulysses XB12X

 This was another unusual thing I had to get used to during rather spirited corner carving with a Harley motor between my legs.
-Revs too low and there was no power, roll on the revs and you had to wait (play Jeopardy theme song) that split second for the motor to get up to speed- or downshift to instantly bring the revs up, than shift again.
+Revs too low and there was no power, roll on the revs, and you had to wait (play Jeopardy theme song) that split second for the motor to get up to speed- or downshift to instantly bring the revs up, then shift again.

 PREMIUM GASOLINE OR BUST

 I soon found it was necessary to be careful about gasoline.
 Make sure you put in premium, I had been warned earlier.
 Out of habit of using the cheap stuff, midday, I threw in a tank of 87 octane and moseyed on down the road.
 However, at low idle, I got a fistful of pinging instead if the revs weren't held up.
 Maybe it was because I'd been running the bike for 14 hours straight and the motor was getting rather ripe, or indeed it was the gasoline.
 Power delivery came on a little slower, and I had to make sure I didn't gas it at low revs as I burned off the tank of low octane fuel.
 That was my first and last tank of the cheap stuff.